goneri/tripleo-quickstart-dci/README.md

 source ~/openrc.sh
 ```

+:warning: If you may need  to use a KeyStone v2 OpenRC file.

 Adjust the public IP of the jumpbox and the virthost in the hosts file.
 The
 IP addresses should come from your tenant floating IP pool: